Olo Care in the healthcare network

 • Ask the person in charge of Olo Care to tell you about the resources available in your neighbourhood or town;

-• Visit Fondation Olo’s website, which is packed with useful information to guide you through the various stages of development, from pregnancy until your child is 2 years old;
+• Visit the Fondation Olo Family hub, which is packed with useful information to guide you through the various stages of development, from pregnancy until your child is 2 years old;

 Olo Care is offered throughout Quebec at over 150 points of service (mostly at CLSCs and sometimes in community organizations).
 Every year, Fondation Olo supports 7,000 pregnant women in vulnerable situations.